megangilpin/Sandwich/README.md

 Restaurant app that lets users input the names of the sandwich they'd like to eat.

 ## Functionality Breakdown
-This **full-stack site** deployed on Heroku takes in and stores sandwhiches from the user then allows them to either eat the sandwich, delete the sandwich or remake it to eat again.
+This **full-stack site** deployed on Heroku takes in and stores sandwiches from the user then allows them to either eat the sandwich, delete the sandwich or remake it to eat again.

 ## Technology Used
 - MySQL